GLEAM: Learning to Match and Explain in Cross-View Geo-Localization: Introduction

 \section{Introduction}

-Cross-View Geo-Localization (CVGL) seeks to determine the geographic position of a query image by establishing correspondences with a geo-referenced database captured from alternative viewpoints, such as satellite observations.
-Unlike GNSS, which may suffer from signal blockage or noise in urban canyons and complex environments, CVGL offers a vision-based localization paradigm that is both complementary and robust.
-This capability has broad relevance to autonomous driving~\citep{cui2003autonomous,chen2023gnss}, robotic navigation~\citep{nowak2024enhancing,semborski2024review}, unmanned aerial vehicles (UAVs) navigation~\citep{xu2024precise,suzuki2016precise,wang2024multiple}, and augmented reality devices~\citep{kamalam2022augmented,sathyanarayana2020comparison}, where reliable positioning forms the foundation for effective operation.
+Cross-View Geo-Localization (CVGL) seeks to determine the geographic position of a query image by establishing correspondences with a geo-referenced database captured from alternative viewpoints, {especially satellite observations~\citep{chen2025multi, li2024unleashing, xia2024enhancing}.
+Unlike Global Navigation Satellite Systems (GNSS), which suffer from signal blockage and noise in complex environments, CVGL offers a complementary and robust vision-based localization paradigm.} This capability has broad relevance to autonomous driving~\citep{cui2003autonomous,chen2023gnss}, robotic navigation~\citep{nowak2024enhancing,semborski2024review}, unmanned aerial vehicles (UAVs) navigation~\citep{xu2024precise,suzuki2016precise,wang2024multiple}, and augmented reality devices~\citep{kamalam2022augmented,sathyanarayana2020comparison}, where reliable positioning forms the foundation for effective operation.

 Despite its practical importance, CVGL remains a technically demanding problem.
-The task is complicated by the substantial appearance gap across heterogeneous viewpoints and modalities~\citep{Regmi2019BridgingTD, Ge2024MultibranchJR}.
+The task is complicated by the appearance gap across heterogeneous viewpoints and modalities~\citep{Regmi2019BridgingTD, Ge2024MultibranchJR}.
 Consequently, prior studies have typically focused on a single viewpoint and modality, such as UAV imagery~\citep{zheng2020university}, street maps~\citep{Zhao2021DeepLH}, panoramic views~\citep{zhu2021vigor}, or ground photographs~\citep{wu2024cross}.
 While these modality-specific approaches have achieved promising results, the problem of establishing robust cross-modal alignment within a unified framework remains unresolved.
 A unified CVGL framework offers several advantages.
 First, it enables multi-platform deployment through a single inference interface, reducing system complexity, memory footprint, and initialization latency on resource-constrained platforms such as drones and vehicles.
 Second, it improves robustness and generalization by learning a geographically grounded representation that captures diverse structural regularities.
 By bridging heterogeneous views and modalities, such a system enables robust, generalizable, and efficient geo-positioning across diverse real-world scenarios.